angelsvirkov/csv-collection/README.md

 # Description

-This repository holds a collection of different csv files which I have gathered through various free sources.
+This repository holds a collection of different csv files which I have gathered through various free sources (under the GPL license).
 The data might sometimes not match the real world values.

-# Main usage
+# Usage

-This repo is mainly used for my bachelor thesis project which you might want to check out.
+The files in this repo should only be used as test data for *SupCharts*.

  https://github.com/angelsvirkov/supcharts